-The maximum number of shares for which awards (other than options and stock appreciation rights that are settled in shares and that are intended to comply with the performance-based exception under Section 162(m)) may be granted to any person under the 2016 Plan in any fiscal year shall not exceed 2,000,000 shares (which limit shall refer to the maximum amount that can be earned) in the aggregate.
+The maximum number of shares for which awards (other than options and stock appreciation rights that are settled in shares) may be granted to any person under the 2016 Plan in any fiscal year shall not exceed 2,000,000 shares (which limit shall refer to the maximum amount that can be earned) in the aggregate.

-During any fiscal year no participant may be granted cash incentive awards that are intended to comply with the performance-based exception under Section 162(m) under which a total of more than \$3,000,000 may be earned for each 12 months in the performance period.
+During any fiscal year no participant may be granted cash incentive awards under which a total of more than \$3,000,000 may be earned for each 12 months in the performance period.